Skip to Content

 Examples of these may include:

-Domestic violence charges are usually handled with speed and efficiency, which can make it exceedingly difficult for the accused to get his or her bearings.
+Domestic violence charges are usually handled with speed and efficiency, which can make it exceedingly difficult for the accused to get their bearings.
 The laws regarding domestic violence are complex, which is why it is of the utmost importance to have the support of an experienced, skilled domestic violence defense attorney.

 The consequences for domestic violence will vary based on each case, but may include: